 At this point, I spend less time advocating for specific technologies or programs and more time empowering others to advocate for the technologies and programs that they think are important.
 I also try to be a source of knowledge and support that people can reach out to for feedback, especially on cross-cutting product decisions and on presentation of ideas to the rest of the organization. - Michelle Bu

 One of the best measures of your long-term success as a Staff-plus engineer is that the organization around you increasingly benefits from, but doesn’t rely upon, your contributions.
-Because many folks reach their first Staff-plus role by being the “go to” person for the organization, it can be a difficult transition from essential to adjacent.
+Because many folks reach their first Staff-plus role by being the “go-to” person for the organization, it can be a difficult transition from essential to adjacent.

-This transition requires learning to deliberately create space for the team around you, and comes down to actively involving them in discussions, decisions, and ultimately substituting sponsorship for repeating the successes that got you to Staff in the first place.
+This transition requires learning to deliberately create space for the team around you and comes down to actively involving them in discussions, decisions, and ultimately substituting sponsorship for repeating the successes that got you to Staff in the first place.

 When you’re focused on maximizing your personal impact, a good discussion is one that ends quickly with a reasonable answer, alignment among the participants, and positive feelings among the participants.
-When you start thinking about creating space, the definition of a good meeting expands quite a bit!
+When you start thinking about creating space, the definition of a good discussion expands quite a bit!

 Along with the shift in mindset, there are a few techniques that I’ve found helpful in creating more space in discussions:

 - Shift your contribution towards asking questions.
 Asking the right questions helps avoid missteps, but also makes it easier for more folks to contribute

 - If you see someone in the meeting who isn’t participating, pull them into the discussion.
 It works best to pull exactly one person at a time into the discussion.
 It gets confusing when you open it up broadly to everyone or even just try to pull two or three people at once